mitchtabian/FlutterPlayground/README.md

 		- ListView.builder() vs ListView(children: [])
 8. Asynchronous work?
 	1. async/await and Futures
+	    - This is basically the same as coroutines.
+Just instead of `suspend` functions you mark a line of code with `await`.
+Which tells the compile to wait until the `Future` is returned to move to the next line of code.
+I like this.
 9. Memory leaks?
     - Can you leak memory?
         - Yes you can.
 And I have no idea how to detect.